We'll cut through the red tape to find you the best discounts possible.

 While the discount amount varies by company, you can still bet your premium for car insurance will be more than you’re willing to spend.
 So, to alleviate the pain in your pocket, we’ve come up with some other basic ideas for cost-cutting solutions.
 Let’s explore.

 If you’re a more cautious driver, telematics might be a great solution to your insurance woes.
 Telematics are plug-in devices that monitor the way you drive to better determine what kind of risk you will pose your insurance company.
-So, if you are a safe driver, but have other factors against you like age or marriage status, then this will be a great way to swing a discount on your premium.
+So, if you are a safe driver, but have other factors against you like age or marital status, then this will be a great way to swing a discount on your premium.
 While it does depend on your state if you’ll be eligible to participate, here are some companies and potential discounts.

 |Progressive's SnapShot||Average of $130|

 |Allstate's Drivewise||Average of 10-25%|

 |State Farm's Drive Safe & Save||Up to 15%|

 |Liberty Mutual's RightTrack||Average of 5-30%|